The Power of Pregnancy Relaxation: 4 Benefits to Enhance Your Pregnancy Journey and 7 Tips to Practice with Ease

 Instead of viewing relaxation practice as a chore, remember the MANY benefits of relaxation and see it as a gift you are giving to yourself and your baby.

-Even when we know the benefits of doing something it can still feel tricky building it into our routines.
+Even when we know the benefits of doing something it can still feel tricky building it into your routine.
 Be kind to yourself, you're doing a good job and enjoy this gift to yourself.

 Charlotte x